mrtoaf/archimedes-sbom/README.md

 >    Then, run Syft with:
 >
 >        ./syft . -o cyclonedx-json > sbom.json
+>
+>    **Why install locally?**
+>    This option avoids using sudo by installing Syft in your current directory.
+It is useful if you do not have permission to write to `/usr/local/bin` or prefer to keep the binary contained within the project directory.
+Just remember to prefix the command with `./` when running it.

 ### 4. Generate the SBOM

 Run the following command to generate an SBOM in CycloneDX JSON format from the Loop Firmware folder: